Frick, Aargau: Middles Ages

 The bailiwick was granted special privileges, including the right to elect their reeve, as well as the rights of lower jurisdiction.

 The population of the bailiwick were divided into the upper layer of Vollbauern ("full farmers"), as well as in the Halbbauern ("half-farmers", i.e. smallholding farmers) and the Taun (tenants).
 The Vollbauern included the reeve's family, and were the most privileged.
 The tenants formed the lowest stratum, with no citizen rights, and represented the largest group numerically in the early modern period.

 After the Act of Mediation in 1803, Frick and the rest of the modern Fricktal became part of the newly formed Canton of Aargau.
 In 1804 the municipalities of Frick and Gipf-Frick were formed.
-In 2007 a major dinosaur graveyard was discovered in Frick.
-Some of the bones, including a complete Plateosaurus, are now on display in the Sauriermuseum.

 The Church of St. Peter and Paul were probably built as a private church for the Counts of Homberg during the High Middle Ages.
 In the Thirty Years War, the village was destroyed together with the church.
 In the mid-14th century the church came under the authority of Steinen Convent in Basel.
 Then, in 1492 it was granted to Teutonic Knights at Beuggen.
 The present baroque building is from 1716, and the reformed church is from 1910.

-The reformed parish comprises ten municipalities and the parish offices are in Frick and Gipf-Oberfrick.
-The catholic parish, consisting of Frick and Gipf-Oberfrick, has been a separate parish since 1953.
+Modern Era

 The municipal coat of arms, Argent a Wolf salient Gules, was introduced in 1931 based on the historical coat of arms of the Habsburg ministeriales.

 Before 1931, Frick had used the coat of arms of Fricktal, a green linden leaf in a white field.

+The Frick parish comprises ten municipalities and the parish offices are in Frick and Gipf-Oberfrick.
+The catholic parish, consisting of Frick and Gipf-Oberfrick, has been a separate parish since 1953.

+In 2007 a major dinosaur graveyard was discovered in Frick.
+Some of the bones, including a complete Plateosaurus, are now on display in the Sauriermuseum.

-In 2013 and 2014 it became the Swiss municipality with the highest crime rate, due to the several thousand offences registered in the context of the improper trading case involving ASE Investment, a company with official seat in Frick.
+In 2013 and 2014 Frick became the Swiss municipality with the highest crime rate, due to the several thousand offences registered in the context of the improper trading case involving ASE Investment, a company with official seat in Frick.